-If your application is accepted, a written offer of a place to study online will be made.
-To accept this offer a confirmation payment is required comprising an administration fee of £235 and £1,000 security deposit.
-Prior to enrolment you will also need to pay £6,000 in advance tuition fees.
-You must pay both these sums no later than the date set out in your offer: Non-payment by this deadline may put your place at risk.
-Before commencement of your course, you will also be required to pay the balance of the first term's fees as set out in the individualised payment plan attached to your offer letter.
+If your application is accepted, a written offer of a place will be made.
+To accept this offer a confirmation payment is required comprising a non-refundable administration fee of £235 and £1,000 security deposit.
+Prior to enrolment (and before you apply for your Confirmation of Acceptance of Studies (‘CAS’)) you will also need to pay £6,000 in advance tuition fees.
+Non-payment by the fee deadline may put your place at risk.
+If you do not require a CAS you must pay this sum no later than 3 months before the start date of your programme.
+Once the CAS has been issued OR before beginning your programme (whichever is earlier), you will be required to pay the balance of the first two terms' fees along with the accommodation fees (if applicable) as set out on your individualised payment plan on your offer letter.

 The issuance of a visa is subject to meeting certain criteria including, but not limited to, your financial status and, in some cases, a satisfactory interview.
 In the event of an official visa rejection and you are unable to continue your study in Centre, refunds will be issued in accordance with our Online Programme Refund Policy.

 Please read the refund policy carefully and note in particular the circumstances in which advance tuition fees will NOT be refunded.

 Should you decide to book accommodation through Study Group, additional charges may also be made for such items as accommodation security deposits, bedding packs and accommodation-specific insurance.
 You will be advised of these charges under a separate accommodation agreement at the time of booking.
 Residential accommodation is subject to availability and early confirmation is advised.
 For more information on accommodation during your period of study, please contact: DurhamISC.CSS@studygroup.com

 For accommodation cancellations and refunds, individual tenancy agreements take precedence over the Accommodation Refund Policy below: